XFACTORS: Disentangled Information Bottleneck via Contrastive Supervision: Experiments

 \subsection{Generations with attribute swapping}

-As a proxy to visualize disentanglement, we perform factor swapping between a \emph{source} image and a \emph{target} image.
-For each factor, we replace the corresponding $T_i$ component of the source with that of the target while keeping the remaining latent components fixed, and then decode the resulting latent code.
-This yields a set of counterfactual generations in which only the selected factor is transferred from the target to the source.
+To visualize the latent interface, we perform factor swapping between a \emph{source} and a \emph{target} image.
+For each factor, we replace the corresponding $T_i$ component of the source with that of the target, keep the remaining latent components fixed, and decode.

-As can be seen on \cref{fig:gens_celeba,fig:gens_shapes_dsprites,fig:gens_mpi3d}, \textsc{XFactors} successfully modifies the swapped attribute even for complex datasets like CelebA (\cref{fig:gens_celeba}) where the "eyeglasses", "smiling", "male" and "lipstick" attributes are especially well swapped.
-On the MPI3D dataset (\cref{fig:gens_mpi3d}) the attributes "object color", "object shape", "camera height" and "background color" are especially well swapped.
-For dSprites (\cref{fig:gens_shapes_dsprites}) "$y$ position", "scale", "shape" and "$x$ position" seem to work very well.\footnote{Note that orientation is hard to interpret on this dataset for some shapes.} On Shapes3D (\cref{fig:gens_shapes_dsprites}) all attributes present perfect swappings.
+As shown in \cref{fig:gens_celeba,fig:gens_shapes_dsprites,fig:gens_mpi3d}, replacing a target block often changes the corresponding attribute while largely preserving the rest of the representation.
+This is visible for several CelebA, MPI3D, dSprites, and Shapes3D factors.\footnote{Note that orientation is hard to interpret on dSprites for some shapes.}

-Note that this task is only a proxy as we favored good disentanglement over good reconstruction quality.\footnote{We kept the architecture to a simple VAE anyway.}
+This task is qualitative: the architecture remains a simple VAE and prioritizes disentanglement over reconstruction quality.
+The point of \cref{fig:gens_celeba,fig:gens_shapes_dsprites,fig:gens_mpi3d} is therefore not photorealistic synthesis, but direct intervention on a named latent block.